MoriyaShiine/bewitchment/README.md

 # NOTICE

-Please note that the mod is in the process of being redesigned.
-Issues and pull requests may be slow to fix or not fixed at all.
+This mod is on indefinite hiatus.
+We will come back to it (or make a new mod entirely, we're not sure) when we have the time and effort to do so!